Your monthly rent is one of the most important bills that you pay each month. All of those timely rent payments should count for something, right?

 Not all landlords or leasing agents pull your credit information to qualify you for a rental.
 Applying for an an apartment won't hurt your credit if there's no credit check in the process.
 The application also won't hurt your credit score if the landlord uses a service that does a soft credit check.
 You can ask the landlord for their process to find out whether there's a credit review involved.

 Are Rent Payments On Your Credit Report?

 More recently, some apartment complexes have begun using a variety of services to report rent payments.
 All three major credit bureaus offer landlords some rent-reporting capabilities.
 Experian and TransUnion both offer services to landlords, and Equifax has partnered with third-party rent-reporting platforms to report rental information.

 There are a few third-party companies that work with consumers directly to collect and report information on rent payments: ClearNow, PayYourRent, Cozy, and RentTrack are a few examples.

 While there has been some progress in credit reporting of timely rent payments, it’s not widespread.
 If you rent from a smaller company or an individual landlord, it’s less likely that your rent payments will be reported to the credit bureaus.

 On the downside, renting can hurt your credit score in some instances.
-For example, if you're late on your rent payments, break your lease, get evicted, or fail to pay any move out fees and the landlord reports this delinquency to any of the three credit bureaus, including Equifax and TransUnion, that will hurt your credit score.
-Past due rental balances can also be sent to a collection agency who could report the account on your credit report.
+For example, if you're late on your rent payments or break your lease, get evicted, or fail to pay any move-out fees, and the landlord reports an unpaid balance to any of the three credit bureaus, that will hurt your credit score.
+Past-due rental balances can also be sent to a collection agency that could report the account on your credit report.